MarkoBezic/fsjsIV-game-show-app/README.md

 GAME SHOW APP

 - Try to figure out the phrase by choosing letters
-- 5 wrong guess and its GAME OVER
+- 5 wrong guesses and its GAME OVER